 Julius Bloch, The Soldier

-Julius Bloch is particularly known for his character studies of soldiers and their anguish.
-The Soldier, with his bloodshot eyes and gasping mouth, is an emotional portrayal of fear.
+Drafted in 1918 to serve in World War I, Julius Bloch was deeply troubled by the experience of seeing dead soldiers.
+As an artist, he became known for his character studies of servicemen and their anguish.
+The Soldier, with his bloodshot eyes and gaping mouth, is an emotional portrayal of fear.

 there 's a nice one at the PMA: http://philamuseum.org/collections/permanent/211684.html?mulR=25785John McFadden